 First-time-parent?
-Don’t really know how to do this parenting thing?
-Don’t worry.
-We’ve got all the secrets, tips, and tricks you need to make the first time with your newborn feel like a walk in the park.
-Here are 27 ingenious baby hacks (that we wish we’d known before!)
+Don't really know how to do this parenting thing?
+Don't worry.
+We've got all the secrets, tips, and tricks you need to make the first time with your newborn a little easier.
+Here are 27 ingenious baby hacks (that we wish we'd known before!).

 Ingenious baby hacks (that we wish we'd known before)